Meet Reagan Slutsky

 “It’s admirable, and I’m super proud of her.
 It’s been a super fun experience for the two of us together.
 She’s incredibly creative, and she comes up with these great patterns,” Dori said.
 “She’s 7 now, but newly 7.
 She really started it when she was six and a half.
 It’s all very cool.”

 You can support Reagan in her fundraising by buying a bracelet.
-She is currently taking orders via her Instagram account, and for every $500 she earns, she contributes 20% to Novant Health Hemby Children’s Hospital.
+She is currently taking orders via her Instagram account, and for every $500 she earns, she contributes 20% to help patients at Novant Health Hemby Children’s Hospital.
 Each purchase empowers a young entrepreneur and contributes to the health and well-being of children across our community.

 Inspired to make a difference, like Reagan?

-Donate to support Hemby Children’s Hospital today.
+Donate to support remarkable care for our young patients at Hemby Children's Hospital today.